What Happens If You Miss a Mortgage Payment?

 Most lenders in Canada give a grace period of 15 days, which means that the payment is not considered missed if you pay up within this time.
 After the 15-day period, the lender can take legal action against you.
 However, in most cases, lenders don’t take legal action until about 90 days from the date of a missed payment.

 Mortgage contracts include terms for late payments and outline the fees you would need to pay in the event of a late mortgage payment.
-The amount varies depending on your lender but is generally in the range of $25 to $50.
+The amount varies depending on your lender but most lenders charge a late fee of $25 to $50.
 Lenders usually give you a grace period of 15 days, after which the payment would be considered missed.
-If you make the payment within this period, you typically won’t be charged a late fee.
-However, you should not make this a habit and make your monthly payments on time to avoid unfavourable consequences.
+If you make the payment within this period, the lenders typically don’t charge a late fee.

 Lenders usually report missed payments to credit bureaus after 30 days of the payment due date.
-Late and missed payments have a negative effect on your credit score, and your credit score is likely to take a hit in such a situation.
-Credit bureaus (TransUnion and Equifax) calculate your credit score on several factors, and your payment history plays an important part in determining your score.
-If you continue to miss your mortgage payments, it can have a disastrous impact on your credit score.
+Missed payments have a negative effect on your credit score, and your credit score is likely to drop in such a situation.
+On-time payments is one of the factors considered by credit bureaus (TransUnion and Equifax) for calculating credit scores.
 Your credit score determines your creditworthiness, and therefore it is extremely important to make timely payments and maintain a healthy credit score.

 Mortgage default occurs when the borrower breaks any term of the mortgage contract, such as when they stop making monthly payments.
 Your mortgage will go into default when you don’t make a payment for 30 days after the payment due date.
-When this happens, your home could go into foreclosure, and you could end up losing your home.
+A loan default can lead to serious damage to credit scores and might even lead to foreclosure.

 Your mortgage is a loan secured by the home as collateral.
 When you fail to make the mortgage payments, your lender can legally take your home and recover the mortgage amount by selling it.
 Depending on the province, the lender can carry out the process of foreclosure or power of sale.
 The commonly used term used to describe this process is foreclosure.

-In Ontario, Prince Edward Island, New Brunswick, and Newfoundland and Labrador, the process of the power of sale applies.
-Power of sale means that the lender has the power to sell your property.
-Typically the lender will give you written notice.
-You have the opportunity to stop the process by bringing your mortgage back into good standing or to pay it off during the notice period.
-You will still have to pay the late fees.
-The notice period varies depending on the province.
-In this process, the money left over from the sale after the mortgage and fees are paid off goes to the homeowner.
-At the same time, if the sale does not recover the mortgage and selling fees, the homeowner will have to pay the shortfall.
+Power of sale means that the lender has the power to sell your property if you stop making mortgage payments.
+Power of sale is applicable in Ontario, Prince Edward Island, New Brunswick, and Newfoundland and Labrador.
+Typically the lender will give you written notice before initiating a power of sale and you have the opportunity to stop the process by bringing your mortgage back into good standing or to pay it off during the notice period.
+After the lender sells the home, the money left over after the mortgage and fees are paid off goes to the homeowner.
+At the same time, if the sale does not recover the mortgage and selling fees, the homeowner will be on the hook to pay the shortfall.

 In Quebec, British Columbia, Alberta, Manitoba, Saskatchewan, Nova Scotia, and the 3 territories, the process of foreclosure is carried out instead.
 This is a lengthier process than the power of sale.
 The lender needs to go to the civil court and get a foreclosure order that transfers the title and right of the home to the lender.
 The lender can now sell the home and keep the profit or bear the loss of the sale.